Analysis | Joe Biden’s CNN town hall: An occasional whopper

 (On the flip side, Trump routinely claims he saved millions of lives, a claim also not supported by evidence.)

-“When back in January, I wrote an article for USA Today saying, we’ve got a pandemic, we’ve got a real problem.”
+“When, back in January, I wrote an article for USA Today saying, ‘We’ve got a pandemic.
+We’ve got a real problem.’”

 Biden overstates what he said in January; he did not flatly say it was a pandemic.

-Biden’s opinion article was published on Jan.
+Biden’s opinion piece was published on Jan.
 27 and titled “Trump is worst possible leader to deal with coronavirus outbreak.”
 The op-ed appeared only days after the Chinese government shut down the city of Wuhan in an effort to stem the crisis, so Biden should be commended for focusing early on an issue that for most Americans was still a distant threat.

-The USA Today article is more of an attack on Trump and a recollection of Obama administration steps taken against the 2014 Ebola outbreak than a detailed plan for action against a possible pandemic.
+The USA Today piece is more of an attack on Trump and a recollection of Obama administration steps taken against the 2014 Ebola outbreak than a detailed plan for action against a possible pandemic.
 But at the same time, Biden indicated that he took the threat seriously, even if he did not explicitly say a pandemic was on the way.

 Biden referred to the “possibility of a pandemic” and noted: “The outbreak of a new coronavirus, which has already infected more than 2,700 people and killed over 80 in China, will get worse before it gets better.
 Cases have been confirmed in a dozen countries, with at least five in the United States.
 There will likely be more.”